 When we moved to Los Angeles, we were still within a reasonable striking distance of the Bernardinos.
 But now we also had the San Gabriels.
 But during that season, the world of urban hiking opened up as I did a few hikes with my young children in wilderness patches surrounded by human sprawl.

-A week later, my 12-year-old son, Micah, and I did the 6.6-mile hike to Jones Peak (3375') from Bailey Canyon in Sierra Madre.
-Every day in my drive to and from work on the I-210 Foothill Freeway, I could see the trail zig zagging up the mountain.
+A week later, my 12-year-old son, Micah, and I did the 6.6-mile round-trip hike to Jones Peak (3375') from Bailey Canyon in Sierra Madre.
+Leading up to that, every day in my drive to and from work on the I-210 Foothill Freeway, I could see the trail zig zagging up the mountain.
 So we hiked it.
 Then I began exploring other trail possibilities along the front range of the San Gabriels.

 On April 25, 1995, I experienced a turning point.
 I purchased a copy of John Robinson's